High Weald

 Whether you are a private investor or work for a public organisation or a charity, there are opportunities for you to get involved and make a real difference.
 Many farmers feel trapped and worry they don’t have the means, the knowledge or the support required to make the move from a conventional farming system to a regenerative farming system.

-If you are keen to explore ways in which you can support High Weald farmers and other land managers make the move to a new regenerative farming system that will be good for them and good for the planet, please contact Jason Lavender at This email address is being protected from spambots.
-You need JavaScript enabled to view it..
+If you are keen to explore ways in which you can support High Weald farmers and other land managers make the move to a new regenerative farming system that will be good for them and good for the planet, please contact High Weald AONB co-director Jason Lavender.